Creamy Chicken Curry (Yellow Curry)

 Now before I begin, this is a recipe for 5 people, including three pre-teen to teens.
 Normal people can probably get 6-7 but it’s hard for me to judge that… The leftovers are great so don’t worry too much, but you can cut this in half if you like.

-Two pounds of chicken breast are about right (this is a Western influence – a lot of Indian curries use dark meat).
-Cut it all up into roughly 1/2" cubes, and put them in a bowl.
+Take your 2 pounds of chicken thighs (you can use chicken breasts, but thighs have more flavor, and are also cheaper).
+Cut it all up into roughly 1/2″ cubes, and put them in a bowl.
 Add about 2 tablespoons of curry powder, or whatever is required to coat them evenly.
 I hope you remembered to take your wedding ring off first, because otherwise it gets kinda gross.
-We'll talk about your yellow fingernails later.
+We’ll talk about your yellow fingernails later.

 By now the onions should start to get soft and wilt-y (is that a technical term?).
 When that’s the case – don’t let them get too soft because there’s more cookin’ to do – add the chicken in and mix the lot up.
 Stir rather frequently, adjusting both the amount of curry powder and pepper, until the chicken is done.
 Break one of the larger pieces in half with a spatula to verify.

 Take another look at what you’ve wrought, and look for a yellow pallor.
 If that’s not there, add another tablespoon of curry powder, work that in well, and you should be ready for magic time.

 Reduce the heat, and dump in a cup of sour cream.
 There I said it.
 One cup.
 It can be a ‘proud’ cup too, it won’t hurt.

 Stir in the sour cream as it melts, and when it’s evenly incorporated you should have a yummy-smelling mess approximately the color of a light mustard.
 If not, it’s okay, but next time you can add more curry (I seldom measure).